 Too much coffee can interrupt with sleep quality.
 His advice is to have a caffeine cut-off by mid-afternoon at the latest so that your sleep is not impacted.

-7. Eggs are healthy, so feel free to eat so much as you want
+7. Myth: eggs are healthy, so feel free to eat so much as you want

 While eggs are packed with nutrients, it's not a good idea to eat too much of it daily.